 Section 1557 has been in effect since the passage of the ACA and the Final Rules went into effect in 2016, with an update in 2020.

 The law clarifies and extends discrimination protections on the basis of race, color, national origin, sex, age or disability.

 The 2016 final rule included a number of procedural requirements, which were removed in the revised 2020 rule and so are no longer required as of August 2020.
 The provisions no longer in effect include designating a compliance coordinator, adopting grievance procedures, posting a notice of non-discrimination, and including tag lines in non-English languages about non-discrimination in significant communications.

 What changes should I know about to non-discrimination/Language Access Laws

 The Final Rule also clarifies and strengthens various non-discrimination protections that apply in the health care setting.
 Among other things, the law addresses:

 - Limited English Proficiency/Requirements for Interpretation Services.
 Most health care providers have already been required to provide language access services to patients or prospective patients with limited English proficiency.
-Under this Final Rule, all covered practices are required to “take reasonable steps to provide meaningful access to each individual with limited English proficiency eligible to be served.”
+Under this Final Rule, all covered practices are required to “take reasonable steps to ensure meaningful access to…activities by limited English proficient individuals.”